dmabery/dltn.io/posts/are-you-playing-a-game-you-want-to-win.md

 ---
-Tags: thought
+Tags: "thought"
-Date: March 31, 2022 10:37 PM (GMT)
+Date: "2022-03-31"
-Description: If you win at whatever game you're playing right now, will you be happy?
+Description: "If you win at whatever game you're playing right now, will you be happy?"
-Published: Yes
+Published: true
-Slug: are-you-playing-a-game-you-want-to-win
+Slug: "are-you-playing-a-game-you-want-to-win"
-Type: Aside
+Type: "Aside"
-Title: 'Are you playing a game you want to win?'
+Title: "Are you playing a game you want to win?"
 ---
 **If you win at whatever game you're playing right now, would you be happy?**

 This is such an amazing question to ask yourself.
 The best thing about it is that it can apply to so many contexts.